 Extra, extra useful when it’s your backup files you want to get to.

-And those ‘for Mac’ drives you see advertised are delivered HFS+ formatted right out of the box.
+And those ‘for Mac’ drives you see advertised as delivered HFS+ formatted right out of the box.
 You can use them right away on your Mac for a backup.

 Does It Matter For Your Time Machine Backup If You’ve An External Hard Drive OR SSD?